 A master admin portal route, defined by the

-- A tenant admin user
+- An account admin user

-A tenant admin portal route, defined by the
+An account admin portal route, defined by the

-Tenant routes for the production and staging built-in APIcast gateway:
+Routes for the production and staging built-in APIcast gateway:

 This example illustrates the output users and routes of a standard multitenant deployment of 3scale: